Mattlister/designandconquer/README.md

 * Striking images and easily readable content
 * Watchable videos that can help a user see what they can achieve

-Design and Conquer helps a user find their passion because:
+# Design and Conquer helps a user find their passion because:

 * The design of the site is to showcase whats available via visual content with description.
 This helps the user to see what they will be able to do when they book the holiday.

-* Easy to navigate and book the adventure they want to try.
+* It's easy to navigate and book the adventure they want to try.
 A helpful handy guide is prominent on the home page to stop any confusion.
-* Images and map markers showcase the locations so the user know where their adventures take place.
+ Images and map markers showcase the locations so the user know where their adventures take place.

-Developers Objects
+# Developers Objects

 * Well stuctured and content friendly with well thought out programming.
 * The layout is formatted in a way that the user can navigate around the site without frustration.
-* A professionally layed out single page application with includes JavaScript, JSON and complex HTML and CSS
+* A professionally layed out single page application with includes JavaScript, some JQuery, complex HTML and CSS.
-* A site that the developer would use themselves and will be using the format again for other clients.
+* A site that the developer would use themselves and I will be using the format again for other clients.
 It will be a forefront of his portfolio.

-User Stories
+# User Stories

-As a user aged between 16 and upwards, I want:
+# As a user aged between 16 and upwards, I want:

-1. The objectives to be met when using the site so it can be used with no confusion and easy to navigate.
+1. The objectives to be met when using the site so there's no confusion and it's easy to navigate around the page.
 2. As it's a single page application, I wanted the modals to hold more information and allow me to move around and find new content without leaving the page.
-I was able to showcase more using this technique.
+I was able to showcase more using this technique through visual images and video.
-3. The vidoes I used for the website again could display so much in a single piece of visual content more than any description could.
-It engaged me and in turn the audience and would help me visualise and imagine the destination.
+3. As for the vidoes I used for the website, they again displayed so much in a single piece of visual content more than words could.
+Somebody stepping off the plane into the blue.
+A boat ride out to the sea to be within 2 metres of a Great White Shark.
+The unbelievable surf of Banzai's coast.
+   It engaged me, gave me the thrill to get on the plane and try that adventure for myself and in turn the audience.
+I could visualise and imagine the destination.
-4. Visual images before flipped shows you instantly what the adventure is before going any further.
+4. Visual images before the box flipped shows you instantly what the adventure is going to be.
 5. Visually stunning videos are used as mentioned before to really showcase the adventure.
 6. 'The Location' is pinpointed to the heading of the holiday.
-Seperate markers on the map shows 3 locations where you choose your adventure.
+Seperate markers on the map shows locations where you choose your adventure.
-7. A search option is also availabe on the maps which helps plan distances and gives me an idea of the location.

 # For the user

 1. I want them to find the site enjoyable and engaging.
-2. I want them to find it holds enough information without being too confusing to use.
+2. I want it to hold enough information without being too confusing to use.
 3. The idea behind the site is, they find the destination by watching the videos and then contacting us.
 I travelled to New York this year and
    I went to Virgin (other holiday booking companies are available) to book it.
 I found going to see them was such a constructive experience.
-They located the hotel, the best place to visit, the sites to see and helped make the entire experience easier before I'd even gone on the trip.
+They located the hotel, the best places to visit, the sites to see and helped make the entire experience easier before I'd left the travel agents.
 The idea behind Design and Conquer is the user visits the site, chooses their adventure and contacts the organiser of the site.
 The organiser then helps to "design" the package which would include travelling, accomodation and insurances.
 That way, the user would only then need to worry about packing their clothes and personal neccesities.
-The idea behind the site is the user can see something, like something and choose something.
-The organiser then puts together options wit the user to "design" a personal experience.
+Again, the idea behind the site is the user can "see something", "like something" and "choose something".
+   The organiser then puts together options with the user to "design" a personal experience.
 4. This design I am also using to create other websites for 2 other companies.
 5. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site for a user to find.